Ohio Turnpike: Tolls

-Between the Swanton and Newton Falls toll barriers, the turnpike uses a ticket system, where tolls are based upon the distance traveled, as well as the height and axle-count of vehicle driven.
-As of January 2025, the maximum toll for a 2-axle vehicle to travel the length of the closed toll portion is $13.25 for E-ZPass holders and $19.50 for non E-ZPass holders.
-The Westgate and Eastgate barriers charge flat rate tolls, with a toll being collected in both directions at Westgate and in the westbound direction only at Eastgate.
+The Ohio Turnpike uses a ticket and barrier toll system.
+The Westgate and Eastgate toll plazas charge flat rate tolls, with Westgate charging a toll for a 2-axle vehicle of $3.50 with cash and $2.25 with E-ZPass in both directions, while Eastgate charges a toll of $4.25 with cash and $3 with E-ZPass in the westbound direction only.
+Between Swanton and Newton Falls, the turnpike uses a ticket system, with tolls calculated based upon the distance traveled as well as the height and axle-count of vehicle driven.
+As of January 2026, the toll for a 2-axle vehicle to travel between Swanton and Newton Falls is $20 with cash and $13.75 with E-ZPass.
 There is no toll collection at exits between the Westgate and Swanton barriers, or between the Newton Falls and Eastgate barriers.

 In April 2008, Governor Ted Strickland and legislative leaders announced a planned stimulus package that would redistribute Turnpike tolls to road projects throughout the state.
 On May 23, the Ohio Senate Finance Committee voted to pass a new version of the package which would not involve tolls collected.